 There are a number of steps to consider when you establish an s corp in Philadelphia.
 These are the major steps on how to open an S Corp:

 Step 1: Pick a Name for your S Corp

 In Philadelphia, you must conduct a business search to make sure that the name you have chosen for your S Corp is not already taken.
 If you decide to use a name for your S Corp other than the name stated on the formation documents or if you will be operating your S Corp under a name that is different from your own name, you will need to file a Registration of Fictitious Name form (DSCB:54-311) in Philadelphia.
 In accordance with Pa. law, anytime a name does not readily identify the actual owners of the business, it should be registered as a fictitious name.
 Any entity which conducts a business in Philadelphia under an assumed name or fictitious name must also register the fictitious name by filing a Form (DSCB:54-311).

 Step 2: Select a Registered Agent

-In Pennsylvania, every S Corp must appoint a registered agent to accept service of process (e.g. , the filing of a suit or a subpoena) and all other paperwork from the Secretary of State in Pennsylvania.
-If the S Corp operates in multiple states, it must appoint a registered agent in every state in which it operates in compliance with Pennsylvania law.
+In Philadelphia, every S Corp must appoint a registered agent to accept service of process (e.g. , the filing of a suit or a subpoena) and all other paperwork from the Secretary of State in Philadelphia.
+If the S Corp operates in multiple states, it must appoint a registered agent in every state in which it operates in compliance with Philadelphia law.

-Any individual can become a registered agent in Pennsylvania, if s/he is:
+Any individual can become a registered agent in Philadelphia, if s/he is: